-Some RS upgrades add support for new Redis versions.
-In these cases, Redis Labs recommends that you upgrade the databases to the new Redis version, although this is not mandatory because RS upgrades are backward compatible.
-RS also supports a mix of Redis database versions.
+Some upgrades add support for new Redis versions.
+In these cases, Redis Labs recommends that you upgrade the databases to the new Redis version, although this is not mandatory because upgrades are backward compatible.
+Redis Software also supports a mix of Redis database versions.

 are created with the latest version, and existing databases get upgraded

 to the latest version according to the instructions detailed below.
 If

 you would like to change the default Redis version to the previous

 rladmin CLI and set it to the previous Redis version supported.

 To check whether your Redis database versions match the latest supported Redis version: